Warning Signs of Weak Bones and How to Strengthen Them

 Letting your doctor know about your family history can alert them to start testing earlier and prescribe treatment options to preserve bone health sooner rather than later.

-6. You’re a woman with irregular or infrequent periods
+6. You are a woman with irregular or infrequent periods

-Your doctor will be able to diagnose the cause of your low estrogen and recommend treatments to boost it.
+Your doctor can diagnose the cause of your low estrogen and recommend treatments to boost it.
 This, in turn, can help strengthen bones.

 8. Drink more than two alcoholic drinks per day